raystack/frontier/docs/docs/users/principal.md

 ### Get User

-Query a user in Shield by its unique id.
-In Shield a user can belong to more than one organizations, and result will get us a user in the entire Shield instance and not specific to an organization.
+Query a user in Frontier by its unique id.
+In Frontier a user can belong to more than one organizations, and result will get us a user in the entire Frontier instance and not specific to an organization.

 <Tabs groupId="api">
   <TabItem value="HTTP" label="HTTP" default>